-TOIL_TEST_TEMAN absolute path to a directory where Toil tests will write their temporary files.
+TOIL_TEST_TEM An absolute path to a directory where Toil tests will write their temporary files.
 Defaults to the system's standard temporary directory.
-TOIL_TEST_INTEGRATELY This allows the integration tests to run.
+TOIL_TEST_INTEGRATEWE, this allows the integration tests to run.
 Only valid when running the tests from the source directory via make test or make test_parallel.
-TOIL_TEST_EXPERIMENTAL allows tests on experimental features to run (such as the Google and Azure) job stores.
-Only valid when running tests from the source directory via make test or make test_parallel.
-TOIL_AWS_KEYNAMWS keyname (see Preparing your AWS environment ), which is required to run the AWS tests.
-TOIL_AZURE_KAYNAMEstorage account keyname (see Preparing your Azure environment ), which is required to run the Azure tests.
-TOIL_AZURE_ZONE region in which to run the Azure tests.
-TOIL_SSH_KEYNAAMSH key to use for tests.
-PUB- For Azure provisioner tests, the path to the public key file if not ~/.ssh/id_rsa.pub LIC_KEY_FILE TOIL_GOOGLE_ARGJEGITE oud account projectID (see Running in Google Compute Engine (GCE)), which is required to to run the Google Cloud tests.
-TOIL_TEST_QUICK rue, long running tests are skipped.
+TOIL_AWS_KEYN AMEAWS keyname (see Preparing your AWS environment), which is required to run the AWS tests.
+TOIL_GOOGLE_P ROJECTAD Cloud account projectID (see Running in Google Compute Engine (GCE)), which is required to to run the Google Cloud tests.
+TOIL_TEST_QUICKIf True, long running tests are skipped.